theopmw/recipe-box/TESTING.md

 ![index.html carousel](assets/images/testing_screenshots/index.html_carousel_fix.png)

 Notes:
 The carousel was replaced with Materialize cards to display the top 6 viewed recipes on the site.
 This was done to improve the UX and link the Home page in with the design style used throughout the rest of the site.
-The code was refactored since the orignal code pulled the recipes as a dictionary, converted them to a list, then back to a dictionary. the final code for home page cards is displayed below:
+The code was refactored since the orignal code pulled the recipes as a dictionary, converted them to a list, then back to a dictionary.
+The final code for home page cards is displayed below:

 app.py index route snippet: